-Hard to get a smile out of your sullen teenager?
-When you suggest a fun family activity, are you met with an eye roll followed by the sound of the Netflix app being launched?
-We have a list of outings that will get your teenager off the couch and maybe even inspire a smile from to ear to ear.
-We have an entire Mommy Poppins guide just for teens and tweens, but if you're looking for one handy list, here are 10 activity ideas that that will make your tween or teen like you for just a minute.
-If you mention there might be Instagram photo opportunities, they may even like you for two or three minutes.
+That darling toddler that couldn't spend enough time with you somehow morphed into an often sulky or sullen tween or teen who suddenly thinks you're fairly lame.
+Now, when you suggest a fun family activity, you're more likely to be met with an eye roll than a hug.
+Well, we happen to have a list of outings that will definitely get your teenager off the couch.
+We have an entire Mommy Poppins guide just for teens and tweens, but if you're looking for one handy list, here are 20 activity ideas that will make your tween or teen smile for a minute.
+If you mention there might be Instagram photo opportunities, they may even smile for two or three minutes.

 Latest posts by Susan Leslie